Ferry or Dgħajsa?

 Passenger coming off the dgħajsa at Birgu waterfront

-Option One-Way Cost (2026) Vibe
+Option One-Way Cost (2026) Duration

-Valletta Ferry €1.50
+Valletta Ferry €1.50 (Day)

-(Free with Resident Card)
+Free with Resident Card

 Modern catamaran.
-Includes Barrakka Lift.
+Fixed schedule.
+Includes free Barrakka Lift ticket.

 Dgħajsa (Gondola) €3.00

 Small wooden boat.
-Leaves when you arrive.
+Leaves on demand.
+Authentic harbour experience.

 Map of the Grand Harbour ferry and Dgħajsa routes connecting Cospicua, Birgu and Valletta, including landing points and Barrakka Lift access.